Dynamical system analysis at background and perturbation levels: Quintessence in severe disadvantage comparing to $\Lambda$CDM: Dynamical analysis at the perturbation level

-\emph{Dynamical analysis at the perturbation level} -- The investigation of scalar perturbations is crucial in every cosmological scenario, since they are connected to perturbation-related observables such as the growth index $ \gamma$ and the $\sigma_8$ \cite{Bahcall:1998ur}.
-From now on, and for calculation convenience, we focus on the most interesting case of dust matter, namely we set $w_m=0$, since a non-zero $w_m$ does not qualitatively affect our results.
+The investigation of scalar perturbations is crucial in every cosmological scenario, since they are connected to perturbation-related observables such as the growth index $ \gamma$ and the $\sigma_8$ \cite{Bahcall:1998ur}.
+From now on, and for calculation convenience, we focus on the most interesting case of dust matter, namely we set $\gamma_{m}=1$ ($w_m=0$), since a non-zero $w_m$ does not qualitatively affect our results.

 In a general non-interacting scenario, which includes dust matter and dynamical dark energy, the scalar perturbations in the Newtonian gauge are determined by the equations \cite{Ma:1995ey}

 where $k$ is the wavenumber of Fourier modes, and $\psi$ the scalar metric perturbation assuming zero anisotropic stress.
 Additionally, $\delta_i\equiv \delta\rho_i/\rho_i$ are the densities perturbations and $\theta_i$ are the velocity perturbations \cite{Ma:1995ey}.
 Furthermore, $c_{\mathrm{eff}}^{2}$ is the effective sound speed of the dark energy perturbations (the corresponding quantity for matter is zero in the dust case), which determines the amount of dark-energy clustering.
 Note that the above equations can be simplified by considering the Poisson equation, which in sub-horizon scales becomes \cite{Ma:1995ey}: